eddywebs/RandomUserContentGenerator/README.md

 ## Description
 A tool that generates dummy content (lorem ipsum) or fictious person for online profiles (including date of bith, address, username, password).
+It also includes Json api by changing type paramater in urls from "html" to "json" for e.g. switch ../fakePerson?count=1&type=html to     ../fakePerson?count=1&type=json

 ## Demo
 I'll be attending my Thursday section with nick to do an in-person demo.